-Cable has been recently healed by Hope channeling the Phoenix Force.
+Cable has been recently healed by Hope channeling the Phoenix Force and leads another outlaw group of mutants called X-Force.

 Cable, born Christopher Charles Summers, is the son of Scott Summers (the X-Man Cyclops) and Madelyne Pryor, who was a clone of Jean Grey.
 Mr. Sinister had hoped to use the boy as a weapon against Apocalypse but was unable to do so.
 Apocalypse infected the infant with a techno-organic virus, an incurable affliction.
 Cable was taken to the future and raised.
 He returned to the present to fight Stryfe and to stop the ascension of Apocalypse in the future.